What is marijuana?

 - What You Need to Know (And What We're Working to Find Out) About Products Containing Cannabis or Cannabis-derived Compounds, Including CBD (Food and Drug Administration) Also in Spanish

 - Marijuana (Drug Enforcement Administration)

 Statistics and Research

-- Research Reports: Marijuana (National Institute on Drug Abuse) Also in Spanish
+- Research Reports: Cannabis (Marijuana) (National Institute on Drug Abuse)

 Journal Articles References and abstracts from MEDLINE/PubMed (National Library of Medicine)

 - Article: 2PNS++ point-cloud registration via hash of invariants and local compatibility check.

 - Article: Cannabis use and the risk of primary open-angle glaucoma: a Mendelian...

 - Article: A Semi-Naturalistic, Open-Label Trial Examining the Effect of Prescribed Medical Cannabis...